syncfusion-content/wpf-docs/wpf/Split-Button/Getting-Started.md

 ![Large Image](Getting-Started_images/Getting-Started_img8.png)

-N> When IconTemplate property is set to the SplitButtonAdv, the icon path set in [SmallIcon](https://help.syncfusion.com/cr/wpf/Syncfusion.Windows.Tools.Controls.SplitButtonAdv.html#Syncfusion_Windows_Tools_Controls_SplitButtonAdv_SmallIcon) and [LargeIcon](https://help.syncfusion.com/cr/wpf/Syncfusion.Windows.Tools.Controls.SplitButtonAdv.html#Syncfusion_Windows_Tools_Controls_SplitButtonAdv_LargeIcon) properties will not be utilized.
+N> When IconTemplate property is set to the SplitButtonAdv, the icon path set in [SmallIcon](https://help.syncfusion.com/cr/wpf/Syncfusion.Windows.Tools.Controls.DropDownButtonAdv.html#Syncfusion_Windows_Tools_Controls_DropDownButtonAdv_SmallIcon)and [LargeIcon](https://help.syncfusion.com/cr/wpf/Syncfusion.Windows.Tools.Controls.DropDownButtonAdv.html#Syncfusion_Windows_Tools_Controls_DropDownButtonAdv_LargeIcon) properties will not be utilized.
 Instead template will be applied.

 ### Setting Icon Template

-The IconTemplate property provides support to set any type of mage such as glyphs or any custom control to the SplitButtonAdv.
+The IconTemplate property provides support to set any type of image such as glyphs or any custom control to the SplitButtonAdv.
 The SplitButtonAdv will automatically resize the template content according to its [SizeMode](https://help.syncfusion.com/cr/wpf/Syncfusion.Windows.Tools.Controls.DropDownButtonAdv.html#Syncfusion_Windows_Tools_Controls_DropDownButtonAdv_SizeMode).

 {% tabs %}